 Growing A Strong Backlink Profile For Your Law Firm’s Website

-To help your law firm rank within the top 3 spots of both Google’s “7 Pack” (local listings) and organic web results, you must execute a variety of online marketing tactics.
+To help your law firm rank within Google’s “3 Pack” (local listings) and organic web results, you must execute a variety of online marketing tactics.
 Publish monthly posts in the form of blogs, incorporate video marketing and link building.
 Most importantly, always remember to social share your posts, engage with your audience and be consistent.

 Our focus today will be on link building, where we will provide a small list of top quality directories where you should list your legal website and/or profile.